thednp/svg-path-commander/README.md

 * `SVGPathCommander.pathToCurve(pathString|pathArray)` - returns a new *pathArray* having all path commands converted to `cubicBezierTo` (`C`) path commands
 * `SVGPathCommander.clonePath(pathArray)` - returns a **deep clone** of a *pathArray*, which is the result of any of the above functions
 * `SVGPathCommander.roundPath(pathArray)` - returns a new *pathArray* with all path command values rounded to 3 decimals by default
-* `SVGPathCommander.reversePath(pathArray)` - returns a new *pathArray* with all path commands in reverse order
+* `SVGPathCommander.reversePath(pathString|pathArray)` - returns a new *pathArray* with all path commands having absolute values and in reverse order, but only for a single M->Z shape, for *SVGPathElement* items with sub-path, you need to use `pathToAbsolute` -> `pathToString` -> `splitPath` -> `reversePath` for each subpath
 * `SVGPathCommander.optimizePath(pathArray)` - returns a new *pathArray* with all segments that have the shortest strings from either absolute or relative `pathArray` segments
 * `SVGPathCommander.getDrawDirection(pathCurve)` - returns **TRUE** if a shape draw direction is **clockwise**, it should not be used for shapes with sub-paths, but each sub-path individually
 * `SVGPathCommander.splitPath(pathString)` - returns an *Array* of sub-path strings

 # Some Technical Considerations
-* the `reverse()` method will not return the same amount of path commands like the original path when `arcTo` path commands have `largeArcFlag` set to 1; this method will also split the original path string into multiple sub-path strings, reverse the draw direction of each sub-path (or only child sub-paths) and return a new *pathArray*;
 * the `optimize()` method will only return the shortest segment string of the *pathArray*, it will not simplify/merge the path commands; to do that you can use [SVGO](https://github.com/svg/svgo) and its `convertPathData` plugin;
-* all tools processing path segments will always round float values to 3 decimals, but only float numbers; EG: 0.5666 => 0.566, 0.50 => 0.5, 5 => 5; you can change the default option with `SVGPathCommander.options.decimals = 2` or remove the value rounding all together with `SVGPathCommander.options.round = 0`.
+* all tools processing path segments will always round float values to 3 decimals, remember: only float numbers; EG: 0.5666 => 0.566, 0.50 => 0.5, 5 => 5; you can change the default option with `SVGPathCommander.options.decimals = 2` or remove the value rounding all together with `SVGPathCommander.options.round = 0`.

 # Special Thanks